 Perhaps most compelling is Sara’s impassioned belief in the forgiveness and love of self.
 Since God commands us to love our neighbors as ourselves, she reasons, “How can I love my neighbor if I don't love myself?”
 It’s a fair question, one that comes from years of bearing the weight of guilt and shame.
 “God gave Jesus for me, so he loves me, and [for] me not to love myself...that doesn't work.”

 No, it doesn’t, and it is time for the people of Bosnia-Herzegovina to hear this truth.
 If they knew there was a God who loved them, who valued their life and the lives of the not-yet-born, then their culture of death just might transform into a culture of life.
-That is the vision and heartbeat of Voice for Life, and with God guiding their steps, it’s a vision Jenny, Ana, Ashley, and Sara believe can – and will – come to life.
+That is the vision and heartbeat of this pro-life initiative, and with God guiding their steps, it’s a vision Jenny, Ana, Ashley, and Sara believe can – and will – come to life.